QSchenKI/Subclinical_athero_endotype/README.md

-# Subclinical_athero_endotype
-Subclinical atherosclerosis endotype prediction
+# Subclinical carotid atheroclerosis endotype prediction
 The predicition model will be released and public avaliable for the academic purpose.

 ## Conda installation and enviroment set-up